Is Filing for Bankruptcy Right for You?

 As noted, the means test for bankruptcy is complicated and your attorney will walk you through it if you decide to file, but there are a few general guidelines that can tell you right off the bat whether or not you qualify for Chapter 7 bankruptcy.

 Census.gov maintains an up-to-date list of median household incomes by state.
-Find your state and your family size on this chart.
+You can use this interactive tool to find the median income in your state and county.
 Is your monthly household income less than the median for a family your size in your state?

 If yes, then you qualify for Chapter 7 bankruptcy – no other equations necessary.